Skip to main content

 Manage credentials for MS-SQL servers

-Druva now allows you to assign credentials to MS-SQL servers.
-Druva stores these credentials securely.
-When you assign a credential to an MS-SQL server, Druva automatically assigns it to the Druva service on the SQL server, and this credential does not get overwritten by default user settings during an agent upgrade.
+You can assign credentials to MS-SQL servers on the Enterprise Workloads Management Console.
+These credentials are secured securely.
+When you assign a credential to an MS-SQL server, they are automatically assigned it to the Enterprise Workloads service on the SQL server.
+These credentials do not get overwritten by default user settings during an agent upgrade.
 Assigning credentials to SQL servers is not mandatory during server registration.

-You can manage credentials for the MS-SQL servers from the Registered Servers page under File Servers.
+You can manage credentials for the MS-SQL servers from the Registered Servers page.

 The Credentials column in the Registered Servers page displays the credentials assigned to each server in the list.